 1. Determine whether you have the right type of credit card

-If you’re new to credit cards, the number of different types can be baffling.
+If you’re new to credit cards, the number of different types of cards can be baffling.
 However, having the right credit card for your needs is important.
 If you don’t, you could be facing hefty interest rates that you could avoid.

 For example, borrow on a 0% purchase card and pay it off in full by the end of the interest-free period, and you could end up paying no interest at all.
 However, if you use a cashback credit card to borrow and don’t clear the card by the end of every month, you’ll be hit with hefty interest.